asimsek/CERNComputingAccount/README.md

 Now we need to change & add some code lines into `plugins/DemoAnalyzer.cc` .
 For the usage of `vi` editor, see [basic linux commands](https://github.com/asimsek/CERNComputingAccount/blob/main/README.md#basic-linux-commands "basic linux commands") section above.

+> ps: This tutorial & general CMS data analysis needs basic c++ and python knowledge.
+Also, you should be familiarized with the linux commands.

 ```bash
 vi plugins/DemoAnalyzer.cc
 ```